jaredcnance/jaredcnance.github.io/src/pages/transactional-integration-testing-in-asp-net-core/index.md

 ```

 However, the problem with the above test is that it assumes the database is empty.
-If you are sharing a `DbContext` with other tests, this is unlikely to be true.
+If you are sharing a `DbContext` with other tests or even if there are other tests
+which may be concurrently accessing the database, this is unlikely to be true.
 Or at least, there is the possibility that other tests might occasionally invalidate
 that assumption causing the test to act "flaky".